Scotland for Animals is conducting a campaign to get mandatory, independently monitored CCTV into all abattoirs in Scotland.

 WHAT CAN I DO?

-Actually, you can do quite a lot!
+This won't happen without you.
 Remember doing nothing changes nothing, but actions large & small facilitate change.
 Your voice can help us get there quicker.

 - Order our free CCTV campaign materials for your workplace, school, library etc. Get your friends and family involved too.